 Stephanie was very supportive and accommodating: feeding me, driving me into Levin (the neighbouring town) and keeping me fed.
 She is an extremely interesting person who has made some healthy life choices that I very much admire.
-Her charming daughters, Katya Nadya graciously put up with the imposition of a stinky Canadian hobbling about the house at all hours.
+Her charming daughters, Katya and Nadya put up with the imposition of a stinky Canadian hobbling about the house at all hours.
 The dogs seemed to accept me.
 The goats and chickens never really seemed to notice me.

 The afterhours clinic in Levin was very straightforward to access, and within 10 minutes of arriving I was in an examining room with Pete Penner.
 Pete has got it all figured out!
 He is Canadian.
 He lives in Kelowna.
 Except in the winter.
 For the past 23 years, every January through March he comes to his house in New Zealand for Winter/Summer.
 Works a bit.
 Plays a bit.
 Then heads back to Kelowna in time for Spring.
 I have talked about the promise of a dual-hemisphere lifestyle for a few years.
 Never thought I would meet someone who actually pulled it off.
-Well played Pete…well played.
+Well played, Pete.